Jirka/web-download-tool/README.md

 ### Default values
 Listed below are preconfigured values of properties.
-Ones not listed are either service or website dependant.
+The ones not listed are either service or website dependant.
 ```Javascript
 {
 	"height" : 1200,